nguyenphuminh/Marble-Engine/README.md

     call engine.bat

 <br/>
-### You need to use these commands to declare variables for the game in the core.bat file (Remember to put the core.bat file in the same directory as the engine.bat file).
+<b>You need to use these commands to declare variables for the game in the core.bat file (Remember to put the core.bat file in the same directory as the engine.bat file).</b>
 <br/>

     ::Set the type of game you want to make, you can change the value to tictactoe to create a Tic Tac Toe game